akshitbakshi-dev/oss-audit-24bcy10356/README.md

 Software: Linux Kernel

 ## Project Overview
 This repository contains a structured audit of the Linux Kernel, focusing on its history, licensing (GPL v2), and technical architecture.
-The project demonstrates a deep understanding of Free and Open Source Software (FOSS) principles through practical shell scripting and system analysis.
+The project is focused on understanding Free and Open Source Software (FOSS) principles through practical shell scripting and system analysis.

 ## Software
 **Linux Kernel**